weaviate/weaviate/README.md

 ```

 ### Related packages, products and repos
-There are a few related packages, soon more will be added.
+There are a few related packages.
+More will be added soon.
 - [Weaviate Cassandra](https://github.com/weaviate/weaviate-cassandra) contains the CQL file for Cassandra.
 - [Weaviate Console](https://github.com/weaviate/weaviate-console) is a front-end console you might want to use to interact with the APIs.
 - [Weaviate Auth](https://github.com/weaviate/weaviate-auth) is the authentication protocol.